Eleniac/horiseon/README.md

 ```

 ## Usage

-To alter the code in the HTML document I began with changing the <div> tags to semantic tags such as; <header>, <main>, <section>, and <aside>.
-I added "alts" to the images.
+To refactor the code in the HTML document I began with changing the <div> tags to semantic tags such as; <header>, <main>, <section>, and <aside>.
+I added alternative text to the images.
 On the CSS page I combined the h1 sections.
 I condensed the benefit and benefits elements and content and contents elements.
 I adjusted the HTML page accordingly.
 I combined the footer elements in the CSS page.

 ![Horiseon-website-screenshot](https://raw.githubusercontent.com/Eleniac/horiseon/main/assets/images/Horiseon-website-screenshot.png)